Lhx94As/Awesome-Spoken-Language-Identification/README.md

 # Awesome-Spoken-Language-Identification
 An awesome spoken LID repository.
 (Working in progress
+I made this repository is to help people who are working alone for LID and fresh to this area.
+So feel free to discuss with me by email, etc.
 If you know some interesting papers, challenge, etc. that I haven't put in this repo, feel free to tell me!
 # Useful Links:
 ## Datasets: